What are the best inbound marketing KPIs?

 Marketing automation KPIs

 In my experience of scaling inbound marketing strategies, KPIs are always the guideposts you must follow.

-There's no sense taking the scenic route by trusting your gut.
+There's no sense in taking the scenic route by trusting your gut.
 Inbound marketing is too competitive to pursue by intuition, especially because search and social media algorithms are continuously evolving.
-Monitoring KPIs allows us to be sensitive to these changes, to react and even plan for them rather than be bulldozed.
+Monitoring KPIs allows us to be sensitive to these changes, to react, and even to plan for them rather than be bulldozed.

 Put simply, KPIs are about establishing objectives and driving towards those objectives.